vtexdocs/dev-portal-content/docs/guides/Master-Data/master-data-how-it-works/vtable.md

 - [Step 2 - Building the app schema](#step-2---building-the-app-schema)
 - [Step 3 - Validating the app schema](#step-3---validating-the-app-schema)
 - [Step 4 - Saving the app schema to Master Data](#step-4---saving-the-app-schema-to-master-data)

+> ⚠️ VTable interface displays up to 14 documents in each app.
+It is not possible to increase this limit, since VTable is deprecated.

 Below you can also learn more about all necessary [JSON schema configurations](#json-schema-configurations).